 Bicycling is a popular activity for transportation, exercise, and pleasure.
 South Carolina is exceptionally bicycle-friendly, with its warm weather and beautiful scenery.

-In Columbia, bicyclists can explore approximately 31 miles of trails, including the Sumter Cypress Trail or the Three Rivers Greenway.
+In Columbia, bike riders can explore approximately 31 miles of trails, including the Sumter Cypress Trail or the Three Rivers Greenway.
 The University of South Carolina is nationally ranked as a “Bicycle Friendly University” due to its free bike repair shop and bicycle recycling program.
+However, bike riders face significant risks on Columbia roads, including sharing the road with vehicles and the need for drivers to respect safe distances and yielding rights.

 Unfortunately, in South Carolina, like anywhere, bicyclists face risks.
 If you get hit by a car, the force of the impact may cause serious injuries to the bicyclist.
-If a bicycle accident injured you, the dedicated attorneys of Strom Law Firm, LLC have helped bicyclists recover the compensation they deserve after being injured by someone else’s negligence.
+If a bicycle accident injured you, injured cyclists can benefit from the expertise of an SC bicycle accident lawyer.
+The dedicated attorneys of Strom Law Firm, LLC have helped bicyclists recover the compensation they deserve after being injured by someone else’s negligence.

 How many bicycle accidents take place here in Columbia, South Carolina?